-Cyber security is making its way to the forefront of every enterprise’s agenda.
-Even for organizations that are not at the point where it’s an overwhelming priority, it’s a safe bet that cyber security is an area of deep concern in their boardrooms.
-As we delve deeper into the 21st century, enterprises that have been operating successfully for years and even decades with very little thought to digitization, let alone cyber security, scramble to address the challenges of a cyber space full of threats.
+Cybersecurity is making its way to the forefront of every enterprise’s agenda.
+Even for organizations where cybersecurity is not a priority, cybersecurity is becoming an area of deep concern in boardrooms.
+As we delve deeper into the 21st century, enterprises that have been operating successfully for years and even decades with very little thought to digitization, let alone cybersecurity, are scrambling to address the challenges of a cyberspace full of threats.

 So how do businesses react to this new challenge?
-Businesses throw money at the problem.
+They throw money at the problem.

 Fear of Loss

-In the face of an immediate threat, the natural reaction is to stand up defenses with all haste.
+In the face of an immediate threat, the natural reaction is to strengthen defenses with all haste.
 This is exactly the approach that businesses are taking, and understandably so as they are most concerned with avoiding loss.
-Much of cyber security spending is framed within the scope of how much money the business would lose in the event of a potential cyber security attack.
-In fact, one of the most commonly-used practices for selling cyber security solutions is to make the fear real for the decision-maker.
-This fear-based approach helps sell solutions but leads to poor spending practices such as supplementing existing business systems with cyber security requirements, investing in focused, specialized solutions and spending budgets in a reactive, short sighted manner.
+Much of cybersecurity spending is framed within the scope of how much money the business would lose in the event of a potential cybersecurity attack.
+One of the most commonly-used practices for selling cybersecurity solutions is to make the fear real for the decision-maker.
+This fear-based approach helps sell solutions but leads to poor spending practices such as supplementing existing business systems with cybersecurity requirements, investing in focused, specialized solutions and spending budgets in a reactive, short-sighted manner.

-This approach, that many businesses take, is the equivalent of treating each cyber security requirement that crops up as one tree in a vast forest of similar requirements.
-Businesses are dealing with each tree on its own, as they come upon it when they should consider the whole forest to navigate it properly.
+This approach is the equivalent to treating each cybersecurity requirement that crops up as one tree in a vast forest of similar requirements.
+Businesses are dealing with each tree on its own when they should consider the whole forest to navigate it properly.

-As the old saying says, “They can’t see the forest for the trees.”
+As the old saying goes, “They can’t see the forest for the trees.”

-Many of today’s businesses function on systems and processes that were created before today’s rapid digitization and were designed without taking those implications, cyber security being one of them, into account.
+Many of today’s businesses function on systems and processes that were created before rapid digitization and were designed without taking those implications into account.

-As business leaders and decision makers come to recognize the need for cyber security processes and solutions to do business in this new era, the most common approach is to supplement their existing systems and processes with cyber security solutions.
-Since the transplant of added security functions and requirements surpasses the original design of many of these established processes, enterprises end up with unintended and less-than-efficient results.
+The most common approach to addressing a businesses' cybersecurity needs is to supplement their existing systems and processes with cybersecurity solutions.
+Since the transplant of added security functions and requirements surpasses the original design of many of these established processes, enterprises end up with unintended and less efficient results.

 Doing One Thing Well

 This kind of implementation is not uncommon.
-It makes sense.
-It’s straightforward.
-There are clear results.
+It makes sense, is straightforward and there are clear results.
 There’s no need to fix something that isn’t broken, right?

 The Knee-Jerk Response

-Businesses who hope to implement highly-effective cyber security strategies have to adopt a holistic approach to building those strategies.
-They have to take a step back and consider their organization as a whole and how cyber security changes every part of it.
+Businesses that hope to implement highly-effective cybersecurity strategies need to take a step back and consider their organization as a whole and how cybersecurity affects every part of it.

-An effective cyber security program is built on this very same tenet.
-The foundation of a cyber security strategy is a thorough assessment to identify the enterprise’s assets, critical business processes, and the threats to those assets and processes.
+The foundation of a cybersecurity strategy is built from a thorough assessment to identify an enterprise’s assets, critical business processes, and the threats to those assets and processes.
 A comprehensive accounting of these things will enable an accurate risk assessment to determine the priority in which those risks need to be addressed.

 From the Ground-up

-A holistic cyber security strategy contends that cyber security touches all facets of a business.
-Under this approach, business processes would generally need to be re-designed with cyber security considerations integrated at the foundational level.
-A holistic approach to designing a cyber security strategy builds solutions from the ground-up to integrate into new business processes that function with cyber security features baked in as opposed to deploying solutions that are to be grafted onto existing business processes.
+A holistic cybersecurity strategy contends that cybersecurity touches all facets of a business.
+Under this approach, business processes would generally need to be re-designed with cybersecurity considerations integrated at the foundational level.
+This means designing a cybersecurity strategy from the ground-up with the ability for integration into new business processes and scalability as opposed to deploying solutions that are to be grafted onto existing business processes.

-Consideration of an overarching, comprehensive cyber security strategy also allows for the design of platforms that consist of integrated solutions, instead of point solutions.
-This is because an overview of cyber security requirements allows for more advanced, forward-thinking spending strategies.
-Processes are developed that integrate security controls from their inception.
-Solutions can be selected based on their ability to integrate with already-existing technology in the environment.
+An overarching, comprehensive cybersecurity strategy also allows for the design of platforms that consist of integrated solutions, instead of point solutions.
+This will provide an overview of cybersecurity requirements that will enable advanced, forward-thinking spending strategies..

 The Forest Emerges

-With the adoption of this holistic method, enterprises become secure by design and not by necessity.
-Enterprises can make a departure from a fear-based approach to cyber security and begin an approach that is risk-based.
-Businesses can begin to deal with navigating the forest, as a whole.
-Decisions are no longer tactical and short sighted.
+With the adoption of a holistic method, enterprises become secure by design and not by necessity.
+Enterprises move from a fear-based approach to cybersecurity and instead begin an approach that is risk-based.
+Decisions are no longer tactical and short-sighted.
 They become strategic and insightful.
 Spending is no longer reactive.
 It becomes proactive and anticipatory.